RegexClean Transformation

 zheng0@adventure-works.com http://www.adventure-works.com?user=zheng0

-The component is provided as an MSI file, however to complete the installation, you will have to add the transformation to the Visual Studio toolbox manually.
-Right-click the toolbox, and select Choose Items....
+The component is provided as an MSI file, however for 2005/2008 you will have to add the transformation to the Visual Studio toolbox manually.
+Right-click the toolbox, and select Choose Items….
 Select the SSIS Data Flow Items tab, and then check the RegexClean Transformation from the list.

 Downloads